 Conclusion:

 IEEE 802 applauds the FCC actions in further promoting the broadband services for commercial use by making available additional spectrum with favorable rules.
-IEEE 802 requests the FCC to consider making the 70/80/90 GHz bands also available for indoor use.
+IEEE 802 requests the FCC to consider making the 70/80/90 GHz bands also available for indoor use under the same rules described in Part 15.255.

 IEEE 802 thanks the Commission for providing an opportunity to comment on the NPRM WT Docket 20-133 and respectfully requests these comments be considered by the Commission during the final rule making process.